Generative AI in Marketing conceptualized visually

 YES.

-The Way You’ve Been Viewing Generative AI Is Wrong
+Yes, The Way You’ve Been Viewing Generative AI Is Likely Wrong

-To truly use generative AI in a way that helps you achieve strategic goals, you need to throw out the idea that tools like ChatGPT are nifty gifts to the executive gods that save money by writing free blogs and resource articles.
+To truly use generative AI in a way that helps you achieve success, you need to throw out the idea that tools like ChatGPT are nifty gifts from the budget gods that save money by creating blog posts and white papers for free.

-In order to rise to this occasion, organizations must adopt generative AI as a means to add intelligent search to your website.
+To reach this level of customer search experience nirvana requires abandoning the “free blog post” mentality and adopting generative AI as a means to add intelligent search to your website.

-How Your Data Strategy Powers Intelligent Search On Your Website
+How Generative AI Uses Your Data Strategy To Power Intelligent Search On Your Website

 Okay, Let’s assume you’re part of one of the roughly 1/3 of companies (as evidenced here, here and here) that actually have a data strategy or deliver on one.
-Good news — you’re on track to not be buried by generative AI.
+Good news — you’re ahead of the curve.

 If you do not currently have one, while not great, there’s still time.
 Some resources so you can start can be found here and here